The Spin-dependent Scattering of Boosted Dark Matter: Benchmark Model: Cosmic-Ray Boosted Dark Matter

 The value $m_{\chi}$ dominates the suppression factor when $m_{\chi}\gsim 40\rm MeV$, according to numerical results, whereas $T_{\chi}^z$ dominates in the $m_{\chi}\lsim 40\rm MeV$ region.
 This is owing to the fact that the typical transfer momentum $q$ is around 4$\sim$100 MeV.
 This means the confined quarks in the nucleon can cause the physics of DM detection to differ significantly from the ordinary non-relativistic scenario.
-Equivalently, the finite nuclear size effects lead to momentum dependence in the scattering. \end{itemize} {\it Conclusion:} The ongoing search for dark matter is of critical importance to modern physics.
-In this letter, we provide the first comprehensive treatment of spin-dependent scattering of boosted dark matter (BDM), a type of dark matter where the usual non-relativistic approximations are not reliable.
+Equivalently, the finite nuclear size effects lead to momentum dependence in the scattering. \end{itemize}